danangan/learning-notes/kafka/index.md

 Offset is unique in each topic partition, meaning they are not shared across topic partition.

 Offset is tracked within a consumer group.
 The offset is stored within an internal Kafka topic.

+Note:

+Consuming a topic with a new consumer can be computationally heavy as it'll need to read the topic from the beginning.

 #### Topic partition